digital-land/specification/content/dataset/park-and-garden.md

 wikipedia: Register_of_Historic_Parks_and_Gardens_of_Special_Historic_Interest_in_England
 ---

-Historic parks and gardens are listed in the [Register of Parks and Gardens of Special Historic Interest](https://historicengland.org.uk/listing/what-is-designation/registered-parks-and-gardens/).
-They intend to protect significant land that has been designed rather than natural land.
+Historic parks and gardens as listed by [Historic England](https://historicengland.org.uk/) in the [Register of Parks and Gardens of Special Historic Interest](https://historicengland.org.uk/listing/what-is-designation/registered-parks-and-gardens/).

-### Why are they important for planning?

-Planning authorities must consider the impact of any proposed development on the park or garden’s special character and must consult Historic England where a planning application affects a Grade I or II* registered park or garden or battlefield.
-They will also consult the Gardens Trust on all applications affecting registered parks or gardens, regardless of the grade of the site.

-### Responsible organisations and guidance

-The register is kept by [Historic England](https://historicengland.org.uk/) with assistance from the [Gardens Trust](https://thegardenstrust.org/).